How to optimize your iOS Keyword Field

 When you upload your metadata for your iOS app on your App Store Connect you have the option to add ‘Keywords’.
 These keywords help Apple understand what your app is about and what keywords they should index your app for.
-The keyword field can be up to 100 characters long and words should be separated by commas (no spaces).
+The keyword field is hidden and can be up to 100 characters long.

 The “keyword” field on an App Store Connect account.

 The keyword field is not available for android apps.
 The Google Play algorithm is more complex than Apple and does not rely on a keyword field to try to understand what your app is about.
 Instead Google Play looks at the keywords in your app’s title, short description and long description to decide when to index your app.